varshith-Git/valori/README.md

 ---

-Made with ❤️ by the Vectara Team
+Made with ❤️ by the Valori Team